terraform-ibm-modules/terraform-ibm-powervs-infrastructure/solutions/extension/README.md

     - Creates one or two IBM Cloud connections in a non-PER environment.
     - Attaches the private networks to the IBM Cloud connections in a non-PER environment.
     - Attaches the IBM Cloud connections to a transit gateway in a non-PER environment.
-    - Attaches the PowerVS workspace to Transit gateway in PER-enabled DC
+    - Attaches the PowerVS workspace to transit gateway in PER-enabled DC
     - Creates an SSH key.
+    - Imports cloud catalog stock images.

 ### Notes:
 - Make sure that you select a PowerVS zone that is different from the one used for the prerequisite infrastructure.
 - This solution requires a schematics workspace ID as input.
-- The catalog image names to be imported into the infrastructure can be found [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-infrastructure/blob/main/solutions/full-stack/docs/catalog_image_names.md)
+- The catalog image names to be imported into the infrastructure can be found [here](https://github.com/terraform-ibm-modules/terraform-ibm-powervs-workspace/blob/main/docs/catalog_images_list.md)

 ### Before You Begin